csexton/codeography.com/cv/index.markdown

 I study and teach a Chinese martial art, Wushu.
 In fact I made the [US National Team in 2005](http://www.usawkf.com/news/detail.php?aid=334), and was able to represent my country at the Wushu World Championships and Pan American Wushu Games.

 Being a big fan of BBQ I enjoy cooking large cuts of meat on the smoker for long amounts of time.
-I hope to perfect this craft, but it is going to require more pratice.
+I hope to perfect this craft, but it is going to require more practice.

 I am also a dad, and take great pride in my two beautiful children.
 They are, without doubt, the best thing in my life.